01 of 14

 Repeat Step 6 to attach this second fabric triangle.
 You'll now have two fabric triangles with the points facing each other.Continue to 8 of 14 below.

 Finish the center layer of the ornament by placing your third and fourth fabric squares opposite of each other, following the same method as you used for your first two triangles.

 Take the time to line up your triangles and get the top points where they line up as close as possible.
-This will create a cleaner finish to your ornament.Continue to 9 of 14 below.
+This will create a cleaner finish to your ornament and will hide any uncovered areas of your Styrofoam ball.Continue to 9 of 14 below.

 09 of 14